 Posts can and will be deleted if they breach any of the forum rules.

 If you believe there was an error, please contact the moderators.
-The moderators are only human, and are open to suggestion.
+The moderators are only human.
+Send in your feedback.

 Topic Deletion Policy

 Typically, topics are deleted when they breach the forum rules, by falling into one of the following categories:

 - Pointless - the topic contributes no value to the forum;